- Elite-level members receive bonus points and discounts

 7 Tips for Choice Privileges Members

-- Avoid buying Choice Privileges points, if possible.
-Choice Privileges points cost more to purchase than they are worth when redeemed, on average.
-However, it could be worth buying a small number if it puts you over the top for a free night.
+- Buy Choice Privileges points.
+Choice Privileges points cost less to purchase than they are worth when redeemed, on average.

 - Take advantage of status perks.
 The assorted small perks with which members are rewarded for their financial loyalty can be a big selling point for hotel rewards programs, but they are often forgotten by users as time goes by.